 The game was pitched to Blizzard by Nihilistic Software, a studio founded in 1998 by Ray Gresko, Robert Huebner, and Steve Tietze — LucasArts veterans who had shipped Star Wars Jedi Knight: Dark Forces II.
 Their first title as Nihilistic was Vampire: The Masquerade — Redemption (2000), built on a proprietary engine called NOD.
 When the Ghost contract came in, they brought that engine along.

-What followed is one of the most documented development disasters in gaming history.
-Polygon’s exposé and Jason Schreier’s Play Nice cover it thoroughly.
+What followed has been well-documented.
+Polygon’s exposé and Jason Schreier’s Play Nice cover it in detail.
 The short version:

 In February 2020, a build from Nihilistic’s era leaked online: a functional Xbox prototype and a broken PC debug executable (Star_d.exe), with working levels, models, and character data — debug symbols still partially intact.
-Being a development build, all assets sit unpacked as loose files on disk rather than bundled into .nob archives.
-Every model, texture, map, and template file is immediately browsable without writing an unpacker first.
+Since it’s a development build, all the assets sit unpacked as loose files on disk rather than bundled into .nob archives.
+Every model, texture, map, and template file is right there — no unpacker needed.

 The leak only covers the Xbox and D3D8 codebase.
 PS2 and GameCube ports were reportedly in development, and it would be fascinating to see how those were implemented — radically different hardware, likely a fair amount of duplicated effort solving the same problems on each platform.
 But for now, Xbox is what we have.